Wuppertaler

 started out playing some nice passing football against Gladbach’s second string

-on a lush watered playing surface.
-They took the lead on nine minutes as Silvio
+on a lush, watered playing surface.
+They took the lead after nine minutes as Silvio

 Pagano was given acres of room in a wide position.
 His perfect cross was headed